SeymourSchlong/JohnsErection/README.md

 ### How to install
 On the main page, right click `JohnsErection.js` and click "Save link as...", then click "Save" to download it.
-When it's done downloading, open the Ultimate Homestuck Collection, head to the settings, then scroll down to **Mod Settings** and click the link "mods directory".
+When it's done downloading, open the Unofficial Homestuck Collection, head to the settings, then scroll down to **Mod Settings** and click the link "mods directory".
 Now, just move `JohnsErection.js` into the mods folder it just opened.

-NOTE: You must have the v2 or higher of the Ultimate Homestuck Collection, as the older one does not support mods.
+NOTE: You must have the v2 or higher of the Unofficial Homestuck Collection, as the older one does not support mods.